molily/molily.de/_posts/2017-12-21-robust-javascript.md

 From a language design point of view, JavaScript has severe shortcomings and pitfalls.
 The technical term is “footgun”: A technology that makes it easy to shoot yourself in the foot.

 JavaScript is weakly and dynamically typed.
-It borrows ideas from multiple paradigms and fuses them into one language: imperative programming, object-oriented programming and functional programming.
+It borrows ideas from multiple paradigms and fuses them into one language: imperative, object-oriented and functional programming.

 Some people make this imprecision and inconsistency responsible for many JavaScript pitfalls.
 That is true to some regard.
 JavaScript was not originally designed for writing large web applications or user interfaces.
 Recent ECMAScript standards introduced more strictness and consistency to improve [programming in the large](https://en.wikipedia.org/wiki/Programming_in_the_large_and_programming_in_the_small).